 Healthgrades® Outstanding Patient Experience AwardTM

-Middlesex Health received the Healthgrades® Outstanding Patient Experience AwardTM for 2014, 2016 and 2019.
-Middlesex was the only hospital in Connecticut to receive the award in 2014, and one of only two in 2016.
+Middlesex Health received the Healthgrades® Outstanding Patient Experience AwardTM.
 The award recognizes hospitals for patient satisfaction based on the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey results for hospitals throughout the United States.

 Healthgrades® Safest Hospitals in America

 Middlesex Health was one of only seven Connecticut hospitals on the Healthgrades list.
-According to the study’s co-authors, if all facilities performed at the level of the hospitals on the list, 152,600 lives might have been saved and 11,700 hospital complications prevented between 2005 and 2007.
+According to the study’s co-authors, if all facilities performed at the level of the hospitals on the list, 152,600 lives might have been saved and 11,700 hospital complications prevented in two years.

 For this study, Healthgrades used administrative coding from more than 41 million Medicare patient records, evaluating 26 common inpatient procedures and diagnoses and determining outcomes in each case.
 The results were controlled for increased risk among populations based on age, gender, and sicker patients.